perwin/pyimfit/docs/overview.rst

 The model is specified by an instance of the ModelDescription class.

-For the command-line program, this is done via a "configuration" text file, which has a specific format described in `the Imfit manual (PDF) <https://www.mpe.mpg.de/~erwin/resources/imfit/imfit_howto.pdf>`__, or in `this page of the online
+For the command-line program, this is done via a “configuration” text file, which has a specific format described in `the Imfit manual (PDF) <https://www.mpe.mpg.de/~erwin/resources/imfit/imfit_howto.pdf>`__, or in `this page of the online